 The Cynosa Chroma is a wired-only keyboard.

 The Cynosa has hotkeys for media control, backlight brightness, and 'Gaming mode', which locks the Windows key to prevent accidentally minimizing your game.
 You can also customize the keys you wish to lock with the Synapse 3 software.
+If you prefer having dedicated media controls, the SteelSeries Apex 3 is a good alternative.

 The Razer Cynosa Chroma uses rubber dome switches that don't require a lot of force to actuate, however, the tactile bump feels quite heavy.
 Furthermore, the pre-travel distance is higher than most mechanical keyboards, requiring more distance before a keystroke is registered.
 This can lead to better typing accuracy, but can also feel less responsive, especially for gaming.